 As with most mental illnesses, a diagnosis is made by a psychologist or psychiatrist through an assessment that encompasses symptoms, history, any form of treatment, and, in some cases, alternative physical examinations to rule out other conditions that might influence the described symptoms.

 Once diagnosed, this disorder can be approached through psychotherapy and medication.
 In many cases, both of these actions being followed in parallel.
-Psychotherapy is mostly individual, but can also be group counseling, while medication is mainly antidepressants such as SSRIs (Selective Serotonin Uptake Inhibitors).
+Psychotherapy is mostly individual, but can also be group counselling, while medication is mainly antidepressants such as SSRIs (Selective Serotonin Uptake Inhibitors).